-For a photographer to earn their place among the best wedding photographers in Los Angeles, they must have dedication, study all the time and work harder than they ever thought possible.
+For a photographer to earn their place among the best wedding photographers in Southern California, they must have dedication, study all the time and work harder than they ever thought possible.
 When I was named one of the Top 10 Wedding Photographers in the World by American Photo Magazine, I knew that my hard work and dedication to my clients had not gone unnoticed.
-My style of wedding photography encompasses both directed action and documentary capture.
-In this way, I am able to provide my clients with stunning portraits as well as perfectly captured moments.
-I have had the pleasure of photographing weddings on five continents and throughout the United States, which has in turn enabled me to work with multiple cultures in diverse environments.
-I consider it a true honor to have had so many couples trust me with their weddings.

 People often ask me what it takes to be a great wedding photographer.
 And my reply is simple.
 Becoming a great wedding photographer takes time, dedication, study, an artistic eye, a dedicated focus on technical perfection and a relentless pursuit of creating better images.
 To be a great photographer, you have to care about your clients and you have to recognize that every event is a one-time, non-repeatable celebration.
 It’s a huge responsibility, and it can’t be taken lightly.
 I always tell newer photographers not to take on any wedding that is beyond their skill level, as disappointing a client with sub-par photography may ruin their business before it even gets off the ground.